ml4bio/CLEAR/README.md

 ## Installation

-The package can be installed based by `git`.
-Test environment is CentOS 7 operation system, Nvidia TITAN X GPU.
+The package can be installed by `git`.
+The test environment is CentOS 7 operation system, Nvidia TITAN X GPU.

 ### 1. Git clone from github